-Curated by Unboxed Philanthropy Advisors (formerly Philanthropy Unbound), Philanthropy 100 is a list of people, organizations, and companies making a positive difference in our world.
+Curated by Unboxed Philanthropy (formerly Philanthropy Unbound), Philanthropy 100 is a list of people, organizations, and companies making a positive difference in our world.
 It is broken into four categories – Individuals, Non-Profit Organizations, Foundations, and Corporations.

 Some on the list may challenge your assumptions on philanthropy.
 It is more than just financial contributions – it is love of humankind, and the desire to promote the welfare of others.
 This list highlights those who represent this in multiple ways – from dedicating a professional career and nurturing inclusive nextgen leadership, to thinking of creative ways to make substantial investments in social justice and civil rights reform.
 The corporations, foundations, organizations, and individuals listed represent different entry points into philanthropy that work together to produce a collective impact.